 Technical debt can similarly be considered a given.
 Those custom applications that your enterprise maintains will accrete the cumulative effects of short-term trade-offs made in the interest of efficiency and time-to-market.
-The decisions that resulted in technical debt were likely not wrong at the time as they were made to enable the business.
-But, if not properly paid down the debt continues to grow at an alarming compound rate.
+The decisions that resulted in technical debt were likely not wrong at the time: they were made to enable the business.
+But, if not properly paid down, the debt continues to grow at an alarming compound rate.

-Neither legacy systems nor technical debt are bad in the narrow view, but taking the long-view they will eventually impact the business in several key ways:
+Neither legacy systems nor technical debt are bad in the narrow view, but taking the long-term view they will eventually impact your business in several key ways: